 What responsibilities and rights do landlords have in Australia?

 Each state and territory has its own sets of specific landlord responsibilities.
 These are set out in each state or territory’s Residential Tenancy Acts and come into force through each landlord’s residential tenancy agreement.
+So, regulations for rental properties in Sydney will vary from those in Brisbane or Melbourne.

 In broad terms, landlords across Australia must meet minimal rights and responsibilities, including: